mvescovo/advanced_programming_techniquest_2015/assignment2/readme.txt

  I've renamed all the files without the "ets" prefix.
 I couldn't think of a good reason why this would be helpful and in fact for me it was making it difficult.
 It seems to be redundant info.
-Should I be working on a large enough program that I need to differentiate similar named files I would place them in  different appropriately name directories.
+Should I be working on a large enough program that I need to differentiate similar named files I would place them in  different appropriately nameed directories.
 More experience may change my mind  on this but for this assignment I know what program I'm working on.
 It says we  can remove modules and add modules and this implies we can change their names.

+ I've moved all the struct definitions inside .c files to make them hidden from  other modules.
+Structures are now only accessible via public functions.